-We are monitoring and managing our cash position in light of ongoing market conditions due to COVID-19.
-We believe that our existing cash of approximately \$100.7 million at April 1, 2022 will satisfy our cash requirements for at least the next 12 months.
+We are monitoring and managing our cash position in light of ongoing market conditions due to COVID-19, the Russia-Ukraine conflict and related macroeconomic conditions.
+We believe that our existing cash of approximately \$121.8 million at July 1, 2022 will satisfy our cash requirements for at least the next 12 months.
 However, we may need to raise additional funds to take advantage of presently unanticipated strategic opportunities, satisfy our other cash requirements from time to time, or strengthen our financial position.
 Our ability to raise funds may be adversely affected by a number of factors, including factors beyond our control, such as weakness in the economic conditions in markets in which we sell our products and continued uncertainty in financial, capital and credit markets.
 There can be no assurance that equity or debt financing will be available to us on reasonable terms, if at all, when and if it is needed.

 We may raise additional financing through public or private equity or convertible debt offerings, debt financings, or corporate partnership or licensing arrangements.
 To the extent we raise additional capital by issuing equity securities or convertible debt, our stockholders may experience dilution, and any new equity or convertible debt securities we issue could have rights, preferences, and privileges superior to holders of our common stock.
 To the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or products, or grant licenses on terms that are not favorable to us.
 To the extent we raise capital through debt financing arrangements, we may be required to pledge assets or enter into covenants that could restrict our operations or our ability to incur further indebtedness and the interest on such debt may adversely affect our operating results.
+Further, rising interest rates may reduce our access to debt financing, which may adversely affect our future business plans and expected growth, and would increase the cost of long-term fixed rate and short-term variable rate borrowings, which could reduce our earnings.